When the sudden thunderstorm began to taper off, “Fly Me To The Moon” was playing on my iPod. I love that song.

 All that money spent on a professional make-up artist, streaming down my cheeks like an insane child’s finger-painting.
 People hurried past, concerned with their own affairs, scarcely glancing at my psychedelic face.
 That just goes to show you how self-absorbed people could be nowadays.
-If I passed someone whose face looked like a rainbow had crashed into it, I’d at least offer them a tissue or call 911.
+If I passed someone whose face looked as if it had been mauled by a rainbow, I’d at least offer them a tissue or call 911.
 Clearly, people from Nebraska were more attuned to their fellow human beings than New Yorkers.

 The red light finally turned green and some moron offered me a Hello Kitty! umbrella which I politely refused.
 I wanted to be wet, and so did my face.
 Wet and clean.
 There went my theory regarding New-Yorkers.
 Maybe the moron was from elsewhere and new to the city, like me.
 No matter.
 The cat was hopping after me like a spastic bunny rabbit.
 I scooped her up to ensure she wouldn’t get smashed by a careless, mean shoe.
 Anything can happen in a place like this.